MarsBased/handbook/sections/rituals.md

 ## Martian Day

-Once per term, more or less, we fly everyone in and we meet for a day or two of get-together.
+Once per quarter, more or less, we fly everyone in and we meet for a day or two of get-together.

 In the Martian Days, we don't do client work, and we spend quality time sharing the numbers of the company, doing AMA sessions, workshops, keynotes, brainstormings and a few leisure activities like football matches, dinners and more!

 Needless to say, the company pays for the flights, meals and accommodation.
 If you pay for any taxi or meal, please send a photo of the receipt to administration@marsbased.com and you will get reimbursed in your next payroll, under the concept of expense allowance.

-In Winter, we wrap our Martian Day with a Christmas dinner and a good party.
+In Winter, we wrap our Martian Day with a Winter dinner and a good party.

+Also, during the travel time, on the day before the Martian Day, you will do a best effort to work on the client projects, but don't overdo it.
+We understand that it might not be possible so whatever amount of time you will put into it, it'll be fine.

 ## Zerg Rush